-This graph examines the differences in inventory levels over time when examining only single family homes as compared to attached dwellings (townhouses, duplexes, condos).
-Of interest, the number of single family homes for sale has declined by 10% from this same time of year last year -- while the number of townhouses, number of homes for sale.
+Trends in inventory level currently seem to, for the most part, transcend the City / County divide.
+When looking only at inventory levels in the City, we see that there has been a moderate decline (-12%) over the last year in the number of properties for sale.
+In the County, there has been a somewhat smaller decline (-6%) in the number of homes for sale.
 Despite relatively small changes in inventory levels in the City of Harrisonburg and Rockingham County over the past year, inventory levels in the County seem much more turbulent than in the County.